a2rocket/testing/test_cases.md

 ## Setup workscape:

-The simpliest cinfiguration to run the sample test cases is via remix.org.
+The simpliest configuration to run the sample test cases is via remix.org.

 1. Navigate to remix.org
 2. Under File Explorer click the Create New file icon